MGross21/mujoco-toolbox/tutorials/How-to-Load-Meshes.md

 # How to Load Mesh Files in MuJoCo

-This tutorial will first overview how to load mesh files in MJCF, then in URDF
+This tutorial will first overview how to load mesh files in MJCF, then in URDF.

+**Note:** For detailed XML formatting guidelines, refer to the official [MuJoCo XML Reference](https://mujoco.readthedocs.io/en/stable/XMLreference.html).

 ## MJCF